 This question was the basis for Ouriginal to start developing a feature that supports everyone in need to evaluate the originality of a document, and verify its authorship.
 During the research phase of the development process, our R&D team experimentally discovered that the ‘Peer Group Similarity Hypothesis’ can be applied to solve the Authorship Verification Problem.

-In comparison to the traditional plagiarism detection solution for safeguarding Academic Integrity, Ouriginal ‘Metrics’ feature takes a birds-eye-view on a group of documents.
+In comparison to the traditional plagiarism detection solution for safeguarding Academic Integrity, the Ouriginal ‘Metrics’ feature takes a birds-eye-view on a group of documents.
 When inputting a set of documents written by a group of students in the same class who are writing on the same assignment, our preliminary data suggests a Gaussian distribution for the metrics we compute on the documents.
 What we see is that most students are clustered in the middle of the values, with a few high and low scoring students, all of whom typically perform within a standard deviation of the mean.

 Outliers in the low scoring area, are considered to be low-performance students, but we do not flag them.
 High outliers however, are flagged for further inspection.
 High outlier performance across a series of measures can indicate either a prodigious student or a potential ghostwriter.
 Determining which of the two categories the student falls into, is the responsibility of the instructor.
 Our flag simply raises awareness to certain student submissions that look unusual.
 We are fully aware that the way we consider high or low scores for these metrics may be the result of culturally specific pedagogical assumptions, which will be addressed at a later date.
 For now, in order to mitigate these assumptions, we base our score on eight metrics in total and not just on a single one.

-Comparing assignments of one single author
+Writing style analysis: comparing assignments of one single author

 In the long run, the plan for Ouriginal’s ‘Metrics’ is to perform the validation by comparing one assignment with the other assignments the student has previously uploaded.
 Participants of the yearly PAN competitions have already heavily researched this problem, and so the task of Authorship Verification is somewhat old news.
 However, our method is more robust, not as prone to fluctuations with the different backgrounds of each student; nor is it as sensitive to genre or topical interference.
 Nonetheless, in order to work, first, the baseline data for each student has to be established.
 This is why Ouriginal is currently doing cross-classroom comparisons to collect data and cautiously flag documents.